ServerMod/SCPDiscord/README.md

 SCPDiscord links features from your SCP:SL server console to Discord channels, such as printing out server events to Discord and using server commands through Discord.
 It is incredibly customisable as you can read more about below.

-I was going to wait with making this plugin until SCP:SL updates to .NET 4.6 from the current .NET 3.5 but apperently that has been delayed (indefinitely?).
-This means I can't use a C# Discord API directly from the plugin and thus have to seperate it into two different programs.

-They send messages along like this: SCPDiscordPlugin -> SCPDiscordBot -> Discord Channel

 ## Features:

 * Ability to log any ServerMod event to Discord.
 All are optional and can be toggled individually.